daviswieck/ha-college-football/README.md

   team_id: 'TTU'
 ```

-After you restart Home Assistant then you should have a new sensor called `sensor.nfl` in your system.
+After you restart Home Assistant then you should have a new sensor called `sensor.college_football` in your system.

-You can overide the sensor default name (`sensor.nfl`) to one of your choosing by setting the `name` option:
+You can overide the sensor default name (`sensor.college_football`) to one of your choosing by setting the `name` option:

 ```
 - platform: college-football